-It is important to communicate with the individual before making the decision to physically assist unless the person is unconscious or otherwise unable to communicate and danger is imminent.
+It is important to communicate with the individual before making the decision to physically assist them unless the person is unconscious or otherwise unable to communicate and danger is imminent.
 Consult the person as to their preference regarding the following:

-- The number of people necessary for assistance - Whether to extend or move extremities when lifting because of pain, catheter bags, brace, etc. - Whether to carry the person forward or backward on the stairs
+• The number of people necessary for assistance

+- Whether to extend or move extremities when lifting because of pain, catheter bags, brace, etc. - Whether to carry the person forward or backward on the stairs

-If an evacuation chair is not available, carrying options include using a two-person, lock-arm position (see the Lock-Arm Position drawing) or having the person sit in a sturdy chair preferably with arms.
+If an evacuation chair (EMS only) is not available, carrying options include using a two-person, lock-arm position (see the Lock-Arm Position drawing) or having the person sit in a sturdy chair preferably with arms.
 For level travel, an office chair with wheels could be utilized.
 The person should be secured in the chair when possible using a belt or rope.
 Trained emergency personnel should provide this type of assistance.

-A person may choose to stay in an area of rescue rather than take medical risks in being moved.
+A person may choose to stay in a safe area or Area of Refuge rather than take medical risks in being moved.
 Unless danger is imminent, this request should be honored, and emergency personnel will continue to monitor the situation.
-If the person remains in an area of rescue, the person should call University Security (507-389-2111) for assistance, or have someone who is exiting notify emergency personnel of their location.
+If the person remains in a safe area the person should call University Security (507-389-2111) for assistance, or have someone who is exiting notify emergency personnel of their location.